smnookin/smnookin.github.io/_posts/2013-10-23-what-the-japanese-can-actually-learn-from-the-algeria-hostage-crisis.md

 	The older generation, however, lived through multiple terrorist attacks before 9/11, such as Lod Airport massacre in 1975, Subway Sarin Incident in 1995 and Luxor massacre in 1997, all of which Japanese people were deeply involved in.
 In fact, the first and the second were carried out by Japanese people themselves.
 Although terrorism has also attracted their attention far more after 9/11, for them, it’s just that the notion of “terrorism” came to be recognized more worldwide but the involvement of Japanese people in terrorism isn’t such a new thing.
 It would be understandable if the Algeria Hostage Crisis didn’t attract so much attention from them as an international terrorist attack which involved many Japanese people.

 	The Algeria Hostage Crisis is worth paying attention from political viewpoint.
-However, as one of the features this incident has, it unexpectedly revealed the generation gap among the Japanese people about the perspective toward "terrorism."
+However, as one of the features this incident has, it unexpectedly revealed the generation gap among the Japanese people about the perspective toward “terrorism.”